loicknuchel/loicknuchel.github.io/_posts/2017-06-25-why-functional-programming.md

 Or other people come to the joke "today bugs are tomorrow work".
 To me, this is the symptom that we are not able to make and maintain working software on the (not so) long term, which is pretty sad.

-As the current situation is well defined now, let's inspect the cause and draft some solutions.
+As the current situation is well defined now, let's inspect the cause and draft some solutions.<br>
 So, why these results ?
 Are we all bad developers ?
-I don't think so !
+I don't think so !<br>
 I think things have evolved and what worked not so bad years ago starts to crack and urge us to find new way of building software.
 The actual number one task of a developer is managing the complexity of the application to not let it evolve in an horrible monster that nobody can/want control.
 Today, the number one answer I see is stacking developers and hoping it will work...
-Which will not, obviously, because complexity and maintenance costs grow exponentially while work done by adding more people evolves logarithmically 🙁
+Which will not, obviously, because complexity and maintenance costs grow exponentially while work done by adding more people evolves logarithmically <i class="emoji slightly-frowning-face"></i><br>
 And contrary to what you may think, this problem is quite old as it was nicely highlighted by Dijkstra in...
-1972 !
+1972 !<br>

 <figure>
   <img src="/assets/img/posts/2017-06-25/dijkstra-quotes.jpg" alt="Dijkstra quotes">